DaveMielke/NBP/b2g/ui/doc/navigation.rst

 **Space+Dots56**

-Perform a scroll forward (down or right) operation.
+Perform a scroll forward (down or to the right) operation.

 * If within a list then move down several elements.
 If the last element is already visible then move to it.